RE:NEW Dating & Relationships Series Ep. 1 Reflection Article

 (Editor’s Note: This reflection article is based upon the video RE:NEW Dating and Relationships Series: Soulmates)

-Joyce and Agnes’ interesting discussion on the idea of soulmates is so important in light of the messages we receive in society today portraying romantic love as the highest good.
+Joyce and Agnes’ discussion on the idea of soulmates highlights how often we receive the message that romantic love is the highest good.
 We watch movies and listen to songs about “the one.”
-Every popular show or book has some kind of romantic aspect to it where you’re cheering for the guy and girl to finally fall in love.
+Every popular show or book has some kind of romantic aspect where you’re cheering for the guy and girl to finally fall in love.

 But as the Scriptures teach us, God’s love is what completes us (Col 2:10).
 Christ is our true soulmate, the one who saves us from our sins, who solves our greatest problem and rescues us to be with Him forever.

-Soon after I came back from England, Geoff asked me to be his girlfriend and I had my hesitations because I wasn’t exactly physically attracted to him, but the verse that came to my mind from the Lord was, “man looks on the outward appearance but the LORD looks on the heart” (1 Samuel 16:7).
+Soon after I came back from England, Geoff asked me to be his girlfriend.
+I had my hesitations because I wasn’t exactly physically attracted to him.
+However, the verse that came to mind was, “man looks on the outward appearance but the LORD looks on the heart” (1 Samuel 16:7).

 I wouldn’t say that Geoff is my “soulmate” but that God orchestrated our lives to be together.
-We have had struggles and disagreements but ultimately, like Joyce and Agnes said, God doesn’t give us the spouse that we want but one that we need to help us grow in maturity and in our spiritual walk.
+We have had our struggles and disagreements.
+But ultimately, like Joyce and Agnes said, God doesn’t give us the spouse that we want but one that we need to help us grow in maturity and in our spiritual walk.

 In Jeremiah 17:9, the Lord says, “The heart is deceitful above all things and beyond cure.
 Who can understand it?”
 We need to be led not by our hearts but by the One who designed and created our hearts.

 Before the Holy Spirit came into my life, I was always looking for a boyfriend or someone to validate me or make me feel good about myself.
 But when the Holy Spirit began to dwell in me, something in me changed.
 I desired to follow God, to please Him and to do His will.
-And any desires contrary to that didn’t make me feel at peace.
+Any desires contrary to that didn’t make me feel at peace.

 Christ is looking for those who are seeking and searching for Him as their soulmate, that they may receive His Holy Spirit into their lives.
 When we are complete in Christ, He guides us into His plans for us – “his good, pleasing and perfect will” (Romans 12:2).

-He will help us to discern if we need a life partner and if so, who that “suitable helper” would be (Genesis 2:18).
+He will help us discern who would be a suitable life partner for us.
 We know that He would not choose for us someone with whom we would be “unequally yoked” (2 Corinthians 6:14) but someone with whom we can grow together, be mutually enriched and partner together in God’s kingdom work.
 Because we are His children, we can trust that His plans for us are never meant to harm us but to prosper us and to give us a hope and a future (Jeremiah 29:11).